Artificial Intelligence at NSF

 - Remarks of Dr. France Córdova, NSF Director, at the NVIDIA GPU Technology Conference, November 1, 2017

-- The National Artificial Intelligence Research and Development Strategic Plan, National Science and Technology Council (NSTC), Networking and Information Technology Research and Development Subcommittee, October 2016
+- The National Artificial Intelligence Research and Development Strategic Plan, Oct.
+2016